sailscastshq/sails-hook-wish/README.md

 # wish

-wish is an OAuth Sails hook that you wish exists for Sails. wish provides a simple, convenient way to authenticate with OAuth providers. wish currently supports authentication via GitHub
+wish is the OAuth Sails hook you wish(pun intended) exists for Sails. wish provides a simple, convenient way to authenticate with OAuth providers. wish currently supports authentication via GitHub

 ## Official documentation